 Figure 8: Bibliography sample

-When we were satisfied with the bibliography of reviewed works, we used XQuery Update to replace
+When we were satisfied with the bibliography of reviewed works, we used XQuery Update

-the bibliographic metadata in each file with an identifier reference to the most applicable version of
+the bibliographic metadata in each file with an identifier reference to the most applicable

 each work from the bibliography.
 This